Skip to main content

 The rule is straightforward on paper: if the cost of your renovation exceeds 50% of your home's market value, the entire structure must be brought into compliance with current flood codes.
 In practice, that can mean elevating the house, replacing all materials below the flood elevation, and significant structural changes.
 It can turn a manageable kitchen remodel into a six-figure undertaking.

-We've been doing flood zone construction in St. Petersburg for years — more than $20M in projects across Pinellas County.
+We've been doing flood zone construction in St. Petersburg going back to Hurricane Michael in 2018 — $20M+ in flood-zone projects across Pinellas County, built by our 20+ in-house W-2 carpenters on open-book T&M pricing with weekly budget reports so you see every line item that counts toward the 50% threshold in real time.
 This guide covers everything you need to know about the FEMA 50% rule so you can plan your renovation without unexpected surprises.

 What Is the FEMA 50% Rule?